Community Development Block Grants (CDBG)

 • Other metropolitan cities with populations of at least 50,000

-• Qualified urban counties with populations of at least 200,000 (excluding the population of entitled
+• Qualified urban counties with populations of at least 200,000 (excluding the population of entitled cities)

 • States and insular areas

-Eligibility for participation as an entitlement community is based on population data provided by the U.S. Census Bureau and metropolitan area delineations published by the Office of Management and Budget HUD determines the amount of each entitlement grantee’s annual funding allocation by a statutory dual formula which uses several objective measures of community needs, including the extent of poverty,
+Eligibility for participation as an entitlement community is based on population data provided by the U.S. Census Bureau and metropolitan area delineations published by the Office of Management and Budget.
+HUD determines the amount of each entitlement grantee’s annual funding allocation by a statutory dual formula which uses several objective measures of community needs, including the extent of poverty, population, housing overcrowding, age of housing and population growth lag in relationship to other metropolitan areas.

 Eligibility for participation as a state - 49 States and Puerto Rico participate in the State CDBG Program.
 HUD continues to administer the program for the non-entitled counties in the State of Hawaii because the State has permanently elected not to participate in the State CDBG Program.
-HUD distributes funds to each State based on a statutory formula which takes into account population, poverty, incidence of
+HUD distributes funds to each State based on a statutory formula which takes into account population, poverty, incidence of overcrowded housing, and age of housing.

 States participating in the CDBG Program award grants only to non-entitlement Units of General Local Government (UGLG).